mohsinalimat/ContainerScrollViewController/README.md

 A boolean value that determines whether or not the embedded view is resized when the keyboard is presented.

 * `true` - When the keyboard is presented, the embedded view shrinks to fit the portion of the scroll view not overlapped by the keyboard, to the extent that this is permitted by the embedded view's Auto Layout constraints.
+With an appropriate use of constraints, this may allow for more effective use of the reduced screen real estate.

 * `false` - When the keyboard is presented, the embedded view's size remains unchanged.
 This is the default value.